JavRod08/PokemonGuesser/README.md

 # PokemonGuesser
 An app (APK) to learn Pokémon names and forms in an easy and simple way.

-# How to start
-Download the APK file in this repository and install it, preferably on an Android mobile phone.
-The app should have a Pokéball-like icon with an interrogation inside and the name "Who's that Pokémon?".
+The APK file isn't directly available in this repository as it is more than 100 MB.
+These are the GODOT files.

 # How to play
 When you start the app you will be in the main menu.
 From there, you may choose your audio preferences and then select a game mode.